Swords Against Darkness V

-Swords Against Darkness V is an anthology of fantasy stories, edited by Andrew J. Offutt.
-It was first published in paperback by Zebra Books in November 1979.
+Swords Against Darkness V is an anthology of fantasy stories, edited by Andrew J. Offutt, the fifth and last in a series of five anthologies of the same name.
+It was first published in paperback by Zebra Books in November 1979, and later reprinted by the same publisher; a Canadian reprint was issued by General Paperbacks in 1981.

 Summary

 The book collects twelve short stories and novelettes by various fantasy authors, together with a foreword by Offutt.